OpenBB-finance/OpenBB/website/content/terminal/reference/forex/oanda/to.md

 ---
 title: to
-description: The page provides details on how to select the 'to' currency symbol in a forex pair.
+description: "The page provides details on how to select the 'to' currency symbol in" a forex pair.
 It covers usage, parameters including a comprehensive list of currency codes.
 keywords: